appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/aws.md

   - You can see the recommended storage sizes in the [Hardware Requirements](../docker.md#hardware-requirements) section.

-- You can see an example configuration in the screenshot below 👇:
+- You can see an example configuration in the screenshots below 👇:

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-2503-aws1-name-ami.png' />